Is Getting Life Insurance Worth It in Canada?

 If you’re wondering, “Are life insurance policies worth it?”, consider your age, the price of the policy, and your marital status.
 Also, consider whether you have any significant debts to pay off or other financial obligations.

-If you’re young, single, have no debts, or the life insurance premiums are too expensive, life insurance policies probably won’t be worth it.
-If that’s the case, it could be better to focus on building your savings and investing.
+If you’re young, single, have no debts, or have too expensive life insurance premiums, life insurance policies probably won’t be worth it.
+If that’s the case, focusing on building your savings and investing could be better.

 Congratulations!
 You made it to the end!